 4. The Deal About Dairy

-Dairy can be used in a slow cooker but should be added toward the end of cooking time to avoid curdling.
-Make sure it’s fresh, and cook only on low heat.
-Adding some cornstarch will also keep dairy from curdling and it’s a good option for thickening liquids, too.
-Alternatively, you can make a roux with equal parts butter and flour plus a little milk to thicken a dish with too much liquid.
-Start your day off with a hot breakfast with Overnight Steel Cut Oatmeal.
+While dairy can be used in a slow cooker, it should be added toward the end of the cook time to avoid curdling.
+Make sure you’re using fresh dairy and only cook it on low heat.
+You can prevent most dairy products from curdling in a slow cooker by adding cornstarch to them (which is also a good thickening option).
+If your dish has too much liquid, you can save it by making a roux with equal parts butter and flour plus a little milk.

 5. Lowdown on Layering

-Typically, meats go on the bottom of a slow cooker, followed by spices, then vegetables, other dry ingredients, and then liquids, which should cover everything.
-Denser vegetables like potatoes can also go on the bottom so that they’ll cook thoroughly.
-Speaking of layering, you can also poach fish over a layer of herbs or steam vegetables over a layer of lemongrass on top of water (or another liquid).
+But of course, there are some delicious rulebreakers to consider.
+You can also poach fish over a layer of herbs or steam vegetables over a layer of lemongrass on top of water (or another liquid).
 Your slow cooker can be used to make just about any dish!
 There’s nothing like the smell of our Slow Cooker Minestrone made in the slow cooker on the weekend to gather family around the table.

 What’s your favorite slow cooker recipe?
 Share it with us in the comments below.